 (If you liked this post, don’t forget to sign up to Phil’s mailing list here so you never miss another post again!
 While you’re at it, you can like the Maple and Marula Facebook page here, the Maple and Marula Instagram here, and follow Maple and Marula on Twitter here)

-- If you’re missing home, SAA has a special promo on for air tickets booked before 24 September from London to South Africa, valid for dates up to June 2020 and subject to availability.
-Book your tickets here.
+And right now SAA has a special promotion on for flights from Heathrow to South Africa, booked before 24 September 2019 and valid for dates up to June 2020 (subject to availability).